trixi-framework/Trixi.jl/docs/src/development.md

 For PRs triggered from branches inside the Trixi.jl main repository previews of the new documentation are generated at `https://trixi-framework.github.io/Trixi.jl/previews/PRXXX`, where `XXX` is the number of the PR.
-This does not work for PRs from forks for security reasons (since people could otherwise push arbitrary stuff to the Trixi website, including malicious code).
+This does not work for PRs from forks for security reasons (since anyone could otherwise push arbitrary stuff to the Trixi website, including malicious code).